mittagessen/HTRMoPo/README.md

 # HTRMoPo

-HTRMoPo is a intended to provide a schema for automatic text recognition model repositories that enables discoverability and aids in model selection.
+HTRMoPo is intended to provide a schema for automatic text recognition model repositories that enables discoverability and aid in model selection.

 There are two versions of the schema: `v0` and `v1`. `v0` is the legacy kraken model schema for the Zenodo repository that is fairly limited, in particular by